 Working with McIntyre Law

 At McIntyre Law, we know firsthand how a car accident injury can change a person’s life in an instant.
 You deserve compensation for your suffering and the impact on your family.
-When you work with McIntyre Law, you’re getting an experienced team of Oklahoma car accident attorneys and professionals who want to make sure you’re properly represented in your car accident lawsuit.
+When you work with McIntyre Law, you’re getting experienced Oklahoma car accident attorneys and professionals who want to make sure you’re properly represented in your lawsuit.

 Do you have a case for a car accident lawsuit in Oklahoma?

 If you were hurt in a car accident in Oklahoma — even if it’s been months since it happened — don’t think twice about calling us.
 We’re experts at these situations and can tell you right away whether you can file a lawsuit.

 If you aren’t getting what you deserve from the insurance companies, call us.
 We can deal with them and get you fair compensation.
 We aren’t going to waste your time or drag you into a case we don’t think you can win.
 We’ll respect your time and give you advice that helps.

 What is a contingency fee?

 When a lawyer works on a contingency fee basis, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
 If there are no rewards from your car accident lawsuit, you don’t pay.
 We only get paid if you do.

 Meet Our Car Accident Attorneys

 Give yourself the best chance to get fair compensation for your injuries.
 Call today and talk to our experienced Oklahoma car accident attorneys.